 - Environmental education including growing, cooking and being ecologically aware.

-- Trips and Visits including the local theatre, places of worship, places of historical or environmental interest, a local animal park, a nearby Discovery Centre and the Zoo.
+- Trips and Visits including the local theatre, library, places of worship, places of historical or environmental interest, the Sealife Centre and the Zoo.

 - Visitors including our Parish Priest, theatre and dance performers, road safety and online safety professionals, the NSPCC, people who help us and professional athletes.

-- Events including the local Dance festival, Wake-up, Shake-up festival, community inclusion (Makaton), local Reading and Writing challenges and sporting activities and competitions.
+- Events including the local Dance festival, Wake-up, Shake-up festival, community inclusion events, local Reading and Writing challenges, sporting activities and competitions.